How Much Does a Website Cost in New Zealand?

 | Integration with accounting software (Xero) | Moderate |

 Most NZ e-commerce sites are built on WooCommerce (WordPress) or Shopify.
 WooCommerce gives you more control and avoids ongoing transaction fees.
 Shopify is faster to launch but charges a percentage on each sale and limits customisation.
+See our <a href="/guides/shopify-vs-woocommerce">Shopify vs WooCommerce guide</a> for a full comparison.

 Custom Web Application ($15,000 to $60,000+)